 Using (\ref{defa}), ( \ref{defadagger}) and the above commutation relation, we find

 We have used the orthogonality relations (\ref{orthjacob}) and the commutation relations (\ref{commamam}) to obtain this result.
-To obtain the standard commutation relation we can choose the constant to be
+To obtain the standard commutation relation, we can choose the constant to be

-For the purposes of this paper it is sufficient to fix the normalisation constant of these modes, but we will proceed with determination of the constants $C_+^{(m, n )} , C_-^{(m, n ) } $ for all the other modes for completeness.
+For this paper, it is sufficient to fix the normalization constant of these modes, but we will proceed with the determination of the constants $C_+^{(m, n )}, C_-^{(m, n ) } $ for all the other modes for completeness.